 In June 2023, the Company committed to a restructuring plan (the "Restructuring Plan") in furtherance of its efforts to enhance productivity and efficiency, preserve profitability and streamline its organizational structure to better align operations with its long-term commitment to providing an enhanced consumer experience.
 The Company recorded restructuring costs of approximately \$7.2 million during the year ended December 31, 2023 in connection with the Restructuring Plan.
-The Company did not record any restructuring costs in the first quarter of 2024 related to the Restructuring Plan and does not expect to incur significant additional charges in future periods related to the Restructuring Plan.
+The Company did not record any restructuring costs during the six months ended June 30, 2024 related to the Restructuring Plan and does not expect to incur significant additional charges in future periods related to the Restructuring Plan.

-The following table presents a roll forward of the Restructuring Plan costs liability for the three months ended March 31, 2024 (in thousands):
+The following table presents a roll forward of the Restructuring Plan costs liability for the six months ended June 30, 2024 (in thousands):